Why You Should Schedule Drawing Lessons Weekly

 Montessori Art and Craft | Benefits of Clay Play

 Unsure of where to begin with clay play?
 Perhaps you’ve struggled with determining the desired outcome of art activity?
+Allow me to shed some light on the importance of early childhood clay play sessions.

+In fact, I refer to this approach as “Clay Play.”
+Engaging in type of play offers numerous benefits for a child’s overall development.
 When it comes to clay play, this process-based exploratory approach should always come first!
-Clay play should happen before getting into foundational clay modeling skills.
+Clay play should happen before getting into foundational clay modeling lessons.

 I recommend incorporating clay play for young children in early childhood education.
 Montessori schools and daycare centers can introduce clay modeling stations into their classrooms to provide children with the opportunity to explore.
-Plus support creative and cognitive skills.
-To learn more about setting up clay modeling environments, please refer to this comprehensive guide Monessori Early Childhood Art Guide.

 Montessori Clay Play